yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/full-checkout-android.md

 ## Complementary features

 Yuno Android SDK provides additional services and configurations you can use to improve customers' experience.
-Use the [SDK customizations](doc:sdk-customizations-android) to change the SDK appearance to match your brand or to configure the loader.
+Use the [SDK customizations](doc:sdk-customizations-android) to change the SDK appearance to match your brand or to configure the loader:

 ### `styles`

-With the `styles` customization option, you can define global visual styles like through a `YunoStyles` object.
+With the `styles` customization option, you can define global visual styles through a `YunoStyles` object.
 It lets you apply consistent branding across the SDK by customizing button appearance and typography.

 ```kotlin
 data class YunoStyles(